 I contacted the reporter of the Democracy Now! story, Dahr Jamail, who was so gracious in his reply.
 He put me in touch with a brave doctor in Fallujah, who confirmed that no, she’s pretty much on her own.
 I googled Fallujah and came across the Justice for Fallujah Project and contacted the founder, Ross Caputi, an ex-marine who was involved in the battle for Fallujah and who now works tirelessly to try to raise awareness of the situation there.
 He was helpful and so informative, and I reached out to others in the peace movement and I talked to many other people, trying to find an “easy” way to raise some money for the families.
-At first I just wanted to help those babies, and I wanted to do it in a way that aligned with my politics and ethics.
-And I could find no organized fundraising efforts here in the US that met those criteria.
+At first I just wanted to help those babies.

 OK, birth defects worse than Nagasaki and Hiroshima and hardly anyone knows?
 Why aren’t we studying this?
 Why is the mainstream media so silent?
 This is the bigger issue.
 The word needs to get out, and that brought me right back to Ross, and the Justice for Fallujah Project.
 I came to see that the mission of his organization: “We are a group of veterans, students, and working people dedicated to raising awareness about the suffering of the people of Fallujah, promoting solidarity with the victims of U.S. war crimes, and ultimately ending all U.S. wars and occupations.” was one I fully believe in, and support.
 The more I read about his project, and his motivation, the more I felt compelled to try, in some way, to help him and the JFFP.
 Because if he succeeds in getting the word out, and helps people to see that we need Americans to call on our government to take responsibility for what is happening in Fallujah, if that happens, then there will be a way to ensure that those babies are helped.
 Awareness needs to be raised before any real aid for Fallujah can be raised.
 I would be honored if I can help do that.
 I want to do whatever I can to get the word out.
 And take it from there.